ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 Follow these steps so that when you open a YouTube Music link it will open in the YTM Extended app instead of the official YouTube Music app.

-(If you are using MIUI, you'll need to use the [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
+(If you are using MIUI, you'll need to use [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
 After you install it, open it and tap on Manage applications.
 Then continue with the steps below.)

 **a)** Uninstall or disable the official YT Music app.
 Or go to the App info of official YT Music, Set as default / Open by default > Open supported links, **Off**.